France summons Italian envoy over Di Maio Africa comments - Journal du Cameroun

 “If people are leaving today it’s because European countries, France above all, have never stopped colonising dozens of African countries,” added the leader of the Five Star Movement (M5S), which governs alongside the far-right League party.

+“France is one of these countries which, because it prints the currency of 14 African countries, hampers development and contributes to the departure of refugees,” he said, citing a refrain commonly heard among some leftist and anti-imperialist activists.

+“If Europe wants to be brave, it must have the courage to confront the issue of decolonisation in Africa.”

-The International Organization for Migration said at the weekend that more than 100 people were feared missing after a boat carrying migrants capsized off the coast of Libya.
+The International Organization for Migration said this weekend that more than 100 people were feared missing after a boat carrying migrants capsized off the coast of Libya.

 The Italian navy flew three survivors to the Mediterranean island of Lampedusa.